-Based upon the popular belief that alcohol is a great means toward a fun time, I have to say that I think many people are ignorant of the reality of the effects of alcohol consumption.
-Or else they see the damage being done, but choose to look the other way.
+Based on the popular belief that booze is a great means toward a fun time, I have to say that I think many people are ignorant of the reality of the effects of drinking alcohol.
+Or else they see the damage being done but choose to look the other way.
 Sure, you see the many commercials on television where friends are together drinking, laughing, and enjoying an outing or activity.
 They sure do look happy, don’t they?

-What they don’t show is the way the alcohol and their drinking habits negatively affect their lives mentally, emotionally, physically, and spiritually.
-If you think heavy or binge drinkers are getting off scot-free when it comes to side effects of drinking, you’re wrong.
+What they don’t show is the way their drinking habits negatively affect their lives mentally, emotionally, physically, and spiritually.
+If you think heavy or binge drinkers are getting off free when it comes to side effects of drinking alcohol, you’re wrong.

-Today, I’d like to share eight things I know about alcohol that I hope will cause you to do a serious reality check and stop drinking.
+Today, I’d like to share seven things I know about alcohol that I hope will cause you to do a serious reality check and stop drinking.

 2. Alcohol puts you at risk to develop depression.

 You may drink because you’re depressed, but if that’s not the case, drinking can put you at risk for depression.
 Then, you’re dealing with two monsters that can make your life quite challenging.

 Yes, you know when you’re drunk or feeling really good you’re more apt to engage in risky behaviors like unprotected sex, driving drunk, fighting, and texting every person who has ticked you off lately.

 You might think downing a case of beer and six shots is the cool thing to do, but it could cause you to experience alcohol poisoning and kill you.
 After all, your body can only handle so much poison.
 Worst yet, it kills both drinkers and non-drinkers alike.
 It is the cause of over 2.5 million deaths per year.
 Really.
 Take that in.
 That's 2.5 million lives—whether they imbibe or not—gone due to a liquid poison.